Change that Start with Us

 In situation above (one example of many), did we remove barriers or just make it more difficult for our daughter?
 In some cases, I believe our children are lost in the maladapted system/culture and start believing they are what they are labeled and give up - the pain so great they live in fear, depression and despair.
 And even worse - many do it in silence and/or attempt self-harm.
 Those around them not paying attention or listening.
 But I also believe our children fear the system, therefore, keep quiet.
 I know I do.

 I struggle applauding more mental health services.
 I am grateful, but I cannot applaud them.
 Reactive services are not the answer.
 Change that starts with us is the answer.
 We need to meet our youth where they are at and empower them.
-Our children are beautiful, brave and bold, but lost in a culture and systems that can longer effectively nourish and support them.
+Our children are beautiful, brave and bold, but lost in a culture and systems that can no longer effectively nourish and support them.
 So, I ask you, “what are we going to do about it?”